povilaspanavas/TestGallagherCalculator/README.md

 `https://localhost:17137/structuredlogs`.
 The Aspire dashboard also shows the running resources, traces, and metrics.

-The API uses the shared `ProbabilityCalculator.ServiceDefaults` project to add OpenTelemetry logging, metrics, and tracing.
+The API uses the `ProbabilityCalculator.ServiceDefaults` project to add OpenTelemetry logging, metrics, and tracing.
 In a deployed environment, telemetry can be exported to the provider used by the hosting environment: